nuada/django-girls-setup/README.md

 When using terminal with Docker container follow instructions for Linux.

 ## Django and Docker
-From your computers' point of view Docker container looks like separate machine.
-When runing Django inside container remember to use IP and port accessible from outside:
+From the point of view of your OS, Docker container looks like a separate machine.
+When runing Django inside container remember to use IP and port accessible from "outside":
 ```
 ./manage.py runserver 0:8000
 ```